 But there were location scenes in profusion, almost to the point where more screen-time took place on the allotments, or outside the boozer, or in the street.
 It wasn’t always silent: Linda Preston (Dierdre Costello having the time of her short-skirted, cleavaged life) is now a cheerfully-unwed mother, moving in next door to the Brandons, which led to an hilarious scene in which everyone examines her baby, and pronounce it the ugliest baby ever!

 The majority of the series took its cue from the book, Uncle Mort’s disease (which is no disease after all but pollution from his ‘spring’ on his allotment) and the range of bizarre responses from everybody around.
-The sitcom can’t encompass the whole of the novel, and especially not the darker aspects, but Tinniswood crams in jokes and lines that I greeted with roaring recognition (though I regret me didn’t see fit to include the wasting disease gag, even whilst he mentioned Uncle Gladwin).
+The sitcom can’t encompass the whole of the novel, and especially not the darker aspects, but Tinniswood crams in jokes and lines that I greeted with roaring recognition (though I regret he didn’t see fit to include the wasting disease gag, even whilst he mentioned Uncle Gladwin).

-The Peewit Patrol did sneak in in greatly revised form, converted to the 5th International Sea Scouts, Inland Waterways, which in practice turned out to be Sik Skelhorn (Ray Dunbobbin replaced by Bobby Pattinson) and Louis St John in long shorts.
-Once again, several of the jokes around Louis would not be written in the modern era, but Paul Barber again played the character very broadly, switching from cod-massa’ to gentle Barnsley with an easy fluency that took the sting out of the thoughtlessness.
+The Peewit Patrol did sneak in in greatly revised form, converted to the 5th International Sea Scouts, Inland Waterways, which in practice turned out to be Sid Skelhorn (Ray Dunbobbin replaced by Bobby Pattinson) and Louis St John in long shorts.
+Once again, several of the jokes around Louis would not be written in the modern era, but Paul Barber again played the character very broadly, switching from cod-‘massa’ to gentle Barnsley with an easy fluency that took the sting out of the thoughtlessness.

-A lot of the humour did rely on stereotyping male and female roles, which we were inverted to very funny effect.
+A lot of the humour did rely on stereotyping male and female roles, which were inverted to very funny effect.
 Mr Brandon’s unemployed and has taken over the household, whilst Mrs Brandon goes out to work and does nothing around the house unless nagged into it.
 John Comer throws himself into this with gusto and makes the most out of what might, in a lesser player’s hands, be a bit thin.

-But then everyone’s performing on all cylinders here, thoroughly cognisant in just to what extent their characters are broadened stereotypes, pushed just over the border into caricature, and playing up to it with just the right amount of knowingness.
+But then everyone’s performing on all cylinders here, thoroughly cognisant as to just what extent their characters are broadened stereotypes, pushed just over the border into caricature, and playing up to it with just the right amount of knowingness.
 Bert Palmer, as Stavely, has much more to do, though practically every line is either ‘I heard that!
 Pardon?’ or some variation of it, and the range and variety he brings to his dialogue is wonderful to observe.

 Nevertheless, I can sense you waiting for my comments on the great cast change, with new actors playing Carter and Pat Brandon after Stephen Rea and Anita Carey left, for reasons of which I know not.